 Introduction to HBase Architecture

 HBase is an open-source, distributed key-value data storage system and column-oriented database with high write output and low latency random read performance.
 By using HBase, we can perform online real-time analytics.
 HBase architecture has strong random readability.
 In HBase, data is sharded physically into what are known as regions.
-Each region is hosted by a single region server, and one or more regions are responsible for each region server.
+A single region server hosts each region, and one or more regions are responsible for each region server.
 The HBase Architecture is composed of master-slave servers.
 The cluster HBase has one Master node called HMaster and several Region Servers called HRegion Server (HRegion Server).
 There are multiple regions – regions in each Regional Server.

 HDFS Storage Mechanism

 In HDFS, Data is stored in the table, as shown above.

 Each row has a key.